-Inclusion criteria of patients
+Selection of Inclusion criteria of patients

-The following inclusion criteria were followed,

-- a) The patients were willing to participate in interviews in data collection. - b) All the patients were diagnosed with kidney disease or not. - c) All the patients the aged 25-75 years. - d) Both the sex in respective religion and occupation. - e) Those who do not agree to participate in the study and questionnaire.
+The following inclusion criteria were followed: a) The patients were willing to participate in interviews in data collection, b) All the patients were diagnosed with kidney disease or not, c) all the patients the aged 25-75 years, d) both the sex in respective religion and occupation and e) those who do not agree to participate in the study and questionnaire.

-Exclusion criteria of patients
+Selection Exclusion criteria of patients

-The following exclusive criteria were strictly followed in this selection of research work:

-- a) The respondents who were not willing to participate in the interview schedule. - b) Patients with malignancy. - c) Beyond the age limit. - d) Those who agree to participate in the programming. - e) The patients with chronic disease & complications.
+The following exclusive criteria were strictly followed in this selection of research work: a) the respondents who were not willing to participate in the interview schedule, b) patients with malignancy, b) beyond the age limit, c) those who agree to participate in the programming, and d) the patients with chronic disease & complications.